What we do

 To provide training and peer review structures for collaborative practitioners.

-Foster professional proficiency by educating, supporting and providing resources to it’s members
+Foster professional proficiency by educating, supporting and providing resources to its members.

-Establish and maintain rigorous ethical and practice standards for collaborative practitioners
+Establish and maintain rigorous ethical and practice standards for collaborative practitioners.

 Sharing and Learning Groups